-10 Graduate Prospects website, available at: www.prospects.ac.uk/options modern languages.htm
+10 Graduate Prospects website, available at:www.prospects.ac.uk/options_modern_languages.htm

-- 1.5 Higher education providers will draw on this Subject Benchmark Statement in different ways depending on the kinds of programmes and modules they wish to offer.
-Their choice will typically take into account the focus and objectives of their degree programmes and their particular research strengths.
-They may also wish to refer to other Subject Benchmark Statements which are of relevance, such as those for Area Studies and Linguistics, or for English, Welsh, Classics and Ancient History, Education Studies, Anthropology, Communication, Media, Film and Cultural Studies, Sociology and History. - There is considerable variety of provision in languages.
+- 1.5 Higher education providers draw on this Subject Benchmark Statement in different ways depending on the kinds of programmes and modules they wish to offer.
+Their choice typically takes into account the focus and objectives of their degree programmes and their particular research strengths.
+They may also wish to refer to other Subject Benchmark Statements which are of relevance, such as those for Area Studies and Linguistics, or for English, Welsh, Classics and Ancient History, Education Studies, Anthropology, Communication, Media, Film and Cultural Studies, Sociology and History. - 1.6 There is considerable variety of provision in languages.
 Single and joint honours degree programmes often include the name of the languages studied in their title, but in many programmes where the focus is on languages, the title may make no explicit reference to particular languages.
-Titles may refer to International Studies, perhaps with another named discipline, such as Business or Communication.
+Titles may refer to International Studies, perhaps with another named subject, such as Business or Communication.
+They may refer to translation and/or interpreting.
 They may refer to a specific region studied, such as European, Latin American or Middle Eastern Studies.
-An outline of typical degree programmes with languages is set out in Appendix 1.
+An indication of typical degree programmes which include languages is set out in Appendix 1.
 Elective modules in language learning typically specify the name of the language learned, with an indication of the level of attainment to be achieved.
-The variety and breadth of provision reflects the fact that study in languages is typically multidisciplinary, which means that teaching expertise is often drawn from several different disciplinary domains, such as linguistics, literature, anthropology, cultural studies, history or politics.
+The variety and breadth of provision reflects the fact that study in languages is typically multidisciplinary, which means that teaching expertise is often drawn from several different subject domains, such as linguistics, literature, anthropology, cultural studies, history or politics.
 Languages also have the potential for inter-disciplinarity, which means that a combination of different disciplinary approaches is used to illuminate a particular object of study. - 1.7 While French, German and Spanish have historically predominated in the study of modern and medieval languages, a growing number of learners now wish to study a wider range of languages and cultures.
-They include other languages of Europe, for example, Italian, Portuguese, and Russian; the languages of Asia, especially South East Asia (Chinese, Japanese and Korean); and the languages of the Middle East, particularly Arabic; and other lesser taught languages.
+They include other languages of Europe, for example, Italian, Portuguese, and Russian; the languages of Asia, especially Chinese, Japanese and Korean; and the languages of the Middle East, particularly Arabic; ancient languages, for example, Latin and Greek; and other less widely taught languages.
 Many higher education providers now offer opportunities to learn these and other languages as elective modules.
 Specialist degree programmes in the languages of the wider world tend, however, to be taught in a small number of providers.
-In recent years, there has been increased academic interest in English as a second or foreign language, and in the other languages of the British Isles, including Celtic Studies and British Sign Language. - 1.8 The review group has taken account of several standards in language learning, including those associated with school qualifications in the UK and the declared criteria for standards adopted by several UK universities.
+In recent years, there has been increased academic interest in English as a second language, in Celtic languages, British Sign Language and in the languages of minority communities, such as Puniabi and Urdu. - The review group has taken account of several standards in language learning, including those associated with school qualifications in the UK, the National Language Standards, and the declared criteria for standards adopted by several UK universities.
 It recognises that the Common European Framework of Reference for Languages: Learning, Teaching, Assessment (CEFR) has become the predominant international standard, gaining currency in North America and in South Asia.
 The group is aware of internationally recognised standardised language tests, such as IELTS, Cambridge Proficiency, the Hanban HSK test for Chinese language and others, which are often mapped against the CEFR.
-The present benchmark statement attempts to adapt the CEFR as appropriate to UK higher education.
+The present Subject Benchmark Statement attempts to adapt the CEFR as appropriate to UK higher education.